unipartdigital/workflows_engine/docs/source/primitives.rst

 `output` is the structure of the output object with any default values and `output_ref` is the `jsonpath` to insert the `value` from the input field.
 If you wish to select a known object use `input_key` and `input_ref`, where `input_key` is a `jsonpath` pointing to a list of objects and `input_ref` is the attribute on the object to match the `value` against.
-There is nothing stopping from using both input and output pairs, in this case the field will first try to select using `input_key` and `input_ref` then, if nothing is found, will fallback to building an object using `output` and `output_ref`.
+There is nothing preventing the use of both input and output pairs, in this case the field will first try to select using `input_key` and `input_ref` then, if nothing is found, will fallback to building an object using `output` and `output_ref`.

 .. jsonschema:: ../../src/core/schema/components/input.json